Watch an Introduction Video of SGAT

 Donation Booklets

-Contribute to the building of the temple complex through donation tickets.
+Contribute to the building of the Temple Complex through donation tickets.

 Donation booklets (containing 10 x $10 tickets) will be made available through our volunteers within the community.